metagenome-atlas/atlas/docs/usage/output.rst

 ::

   atlas run qc
-  # or
-  atlas run genomes
-  # or
-  atlas run genecatalog

 Runs quality control of single or paired end reads and summarizes the main QC stats in `reports/QC_report.html`_.